-A dog with a low temperament would be very painful for its owners and the dog itself, that is why the vets and experts ask the dog owners to concentrate on this trait before getting a puppy.
+A dog with a low temperament would be very painful for its owners and the dog itself, which is why vets and experts ask dog owners to concentrate on this trait before getting a puppy.
 Dogs with bad temperaments are among those that are mostly abandoned or given up to shelters.

 When it comes to Golden Mountain Doodles, they get their intelligence and warmth from the Bernese dog.
 While they get their playful antics and love for outdoor pursuits from their Golden Retriever genes.
 The blend of Poodle adds extra intelligence, agility, temperament, and a low-shedding coat to it, making it the ideal breed for dog owners.

 Overall, they are fun-loving dogs known to be obedient, charismatic, and cheerful.
 Believe us, there isn’t a dull day with these pups around.
 Surprisingly, they also make very good therapy dogs because of their sensitive and emphatic nature.